Are you wondering how to dye hard-boiled eggs? I have 9 ways to share with you that are easy and you can still eat the egg afterward.

 - Repeat this process for as many dye colors as you want.

 - You can simply stop here, place your egg in the dye and let it soak for at least 5 minutes.
-If you soak the egg less, it will result in a lighter egg, and if you soak it longer it’ll result in a deeper color.
+If you soak the egg less, it will result in a lighter color, and if you soak it longer it’ll result in deeper more vibrant colors.
 Pull your egg out and let it dry.

 - Place your egg into the dye and let it soak for at least 5 minutes.
-If you soak the egg less, it will result in a lighter egg, and if you soak it longer it’ll result in a deeper color.
+If you soak the egg less, it will result in a lighter color, and if you soak it longer it’ll result in darker colors.

 - Pull the egg out of the dye, let it dry, and then remove the rubber bands.
 I had 1 of the rubber bands slip off in the dye, but I’m still happy with how it turned out.